ibrahimhaouari/DotEventOutbox/README.md

 ## Overview

-DotEventOutbox is a powerful .NET library created to enhance the implementation of the outbox pattern, integrating seamlessly with MediatR and Entity Framework.
+DotEventOutbox is a .NET library created to enhance the implementation of the outbox pattern, integrating seamlessly with MediatR and Entity Framework.
 This library is key in ensuring that domain events are processed in a reliable, consistent, and idempotent manner.

 ## Key Features